slot/factual-php-driver/README.md

 ## Simple Resolve Examples

-Use a very similar query structure to add known attributes to the query:
+Use the common query structure to add known attributes to the query:

     // Get all entities that are possibly a match
 	$factual = new Factual;